Endometriosis and female infertility at a glance

 After a medical history review and pelvic exam, an outpatient surgical procedure called a laparoscopy is necessary to confirm a diagnosis of endometriosis.
 Possible treatment options are lifestyle changes, medication for both pain and hormonal regulation and surgery.

-A physician’s advice on treatment is critical after a woman’s level of endometriosis has been diagnosed.
+A physician’s advice on treatment is critical after diagnosis.
 If surgery is required, the disease is treated with lasers or electric current, which improve the odds of successful pregnancy.

 Women with infertility caused by endometriosis may first try surgery, natural conception or insemination treatment.
 If these are not successful but the woman wants to have biological children of her own, the use of assisted reproductive technologies such as in vitro fertilization (IVF) may be considered.
-Some couples with long-term infertility or in older age groups may elect to ignore the possibility of endometriosis and skip the laparoscopy, moving to IVF right away, which bypasses the effect of endometriosis.
+Some couples with long-term infertility or in older age groups may elect to ignore the possibility of endometriosis and skip the laparoscopy, moving to IVF right away.